-Third-party add-on utilities providing expanded indexing functionality for many of these packages are listed in the Software tools for facilitated embedded indexing section on this page.
+Third-party add-on utilities providing expanded indexing functionality for many of these packages are listed in the Software tools for facilitating embedded indexing section on this page.

 - FrameMaker (Adobe) – excels in text-based page layout/design.
 Used to write and publish long technical documents such as instructions or manuals.
 Current versions are subscription based only.

 - InDesign (Adobe)– is widely used for large-scale print and digital media projects, handling graphics and sophisticated formatting styles.
 Current versions are subscription based only.

 - LaTeX – is a document preparation system for high-quality typesetting that includes features designed for the production of mostly technical and scientific documentation.
 It is available as a free software license.

 - Word (Microsoft) – is a widely used word processing program and text editor.
 Most recent versions are available for purchase only as part of the Office suite of products.

 - DEXembed – Microsoft Word add-in to embed indexes, created in CINDEX, SKY Index, or MACREX into Word or DocBook XML.